 So, let us begin with Sri Krishna.
 Did you know that Sri Krishna did not create the caste system?
-The caste system was created more than 2000 years ago to divide and control people.
+The caste system was created barely 200 years ago by the Christians to divide and control people.
 People were misled to believe that Sri Krishna created the caste system.
 In the Bhagavad Gita, Sri Krishna speaks about the 4 attributes of human character, behaviour and actions that exist in each one of us.
 Sri Krishna did not create the caste system.

 Sri Krishna in the Bhagavad Gita has said;

 \”I have created the four attributes of human character, behaviour and action.
 Though I exist in you, I am not the doer.\”– Sri Krishna in the Bhagavad Gita